uvalib/metadata-maker/README.md

 ## Editing institution information

-By default the records produced by MetadataMaker list the University of Illinois at Urbana-Champaign as the institution that created the records, and as the location of the physical holding.
+By default the records produced by MetadataMaker list the University of Virginia Library as the institution that created the records and as the location of the physical holding.
 To change the default institution in code, edit the strings created in **`generateInstitutionInfo()`** in **`metadatamaker/submitForm.js`**.
-The institution information can also be customized by setting certain values in the url.
-These values largely correspond to the variables in **`generateInstitutionInfo()`** are:
+The institution information can also be customized by setting certain values in the URL.
+These values correspond to the variables in **`generateInstitutionInfo()`**:

 - **marc** - corresponds to `output['marc']`
 - **physicalLocation** - corresponds to `output['mods']['physicalLocation']`